-The Agile approach promotes repetitive, growing, and highly adaptable workflows that lead to the delivery of a workable product as soon as possible after the start of the project (within weeks, not months).
-The Agile approach encourages teams to find ways to become more productive and then test these ideas in practice.
+The Agile approach promotes repetitive, growing, and highly adaptable workflows that lead to the delivery of a functioning product as soon as possible after the start of the project (within weeks, not months).
+The Agile approach encourages teams to find ways to become more productive and then test them in practice.
 Also, Agile requires high levels of collaboration between self-organizing cross-teams.

-Responding to change is more important than following an initial plan.
-In Agile thinking, people are aware that many factors change during product development.
+Responding to change is more important than following the initial plan.
+Agile thinking means that people are aware of the many changing factors during product development.

 BVOP focuses on the following significant Agile principles:

-The highest priority is customer satisfaction through early and continuous phased delivery of a high-value customer product.
+The highest priority is customer satisfaction through early and continuously phased delivery of a high-value customer product.

-Changing requirements are welcome and not seen as bad or negative, even if the change is in the final stages of the project.
+Changing requirements are welcomed and not seen as troublesome or inconvenient, even if the change is in the final stages of the project.